Glenn Close Finds Comfort on the Edge

 Petite, blonde, with freckles sprinkled across her face, she was disarmingly down-to-earth while greeting each of us as we walked through her front door.
 Despite what audiences were about to witness in the soon-to-be-released Disney live-action 101 Dalmations, in which Close would star as the villainous Cruella de Vil, this high-profile mother of one was friendly, engaged, and her quick laugh wasn’t even remotely terrifying.

-Just last month, Close gave locals a chance to preview her latest film, The Wife, for which she is receiving serious Oscar buzz (she’s previously been nominated six times) at the Playhouse.
+Close gave locals a chance to preview her film, The Wife, for which she received many accolades (she’s been nominated for an Academy Award six times) at the Playhouse.
 The drama unfolded on screen as Close as Joan Castleman, a woman who set aside her own aspirations to support her husband, is rendered silent for years, and during a pivotal struggle, finds her voice.
 The actress tells me that watching marriages, including her parents’, over many years helped her to prepare for the role of a marginalized woman who is overlooked, in The Wife’s case, even by her own family.
 “My mother was someone I observed sacrificing various talents in order to support my dad.”

 Delving deeper into her family history, Close notes that she wouldn’t really have any advice to give her young adult self because “I’d come out of a weird childhood.
 My family had basically been in a cult group from when I was seven until I went to college.
 So, I think I did pretty damn well under the circumstances.
 I decided to not trust any of my instincts because they had all been dictated to me.
 The first day of college, I walked into the theater department and auditioned for Twelfth Night.
 My desire to be an actress helped me form myself as a human.”